-Another exception (b) applies only when a person is fishing from a headboat or charter boat on a trip that spans more than 24 hours.
-This situation allows an individual to posses double the bag limit provided:
+There is an exception that allows individuals to possess double the daily bag limit certain fish only when fishing from a headboat or charter boat on a trip that spans more than 24 hours and:

 - The vessel has a sleeping berth for each passenger aboard the vessel;

 - Each passenger possesses a receipt issued on behalf of the vessel that verifies the length of the trip.